Project Background

 Order Status Transition

-We invented two types of status to help users track the progress of their order.
+We invented two types of status to track the progress of their order.
+Both are needed because order progress is determined by user activity and deal execution.

 Order Lifecycle Logic